Airline industry battles with pilot mental health options after Germanwings

 He has suggested random psychological tests, but said there might never be a foolproof response.

-IATA's Tyler said any measures must not stigmatize mental health problems and that pilots had to be helped in a supportive way.
+IATA's Tyler said any measures must not stigmatise mental health problems and that pilots had to be helped in a supportive way.

-"If you penalize people with these problems, they will not declare them and may go under the radar and that's the last thing you want," he said.
+"If you penalise people with these problems, they will not declare them and may go under the radar and that's the last thing you want," he said.

-The U.S.-based Civil Aviation Medical Association (CAMA) said random psychological tests and psychiatric screening had been discussed following the crash, but that it was difficult to regulate spontaneous irrational behavior.
+The U.S.-based Civil Aviation Medical Association (CAMA) said random psychological tests and psychiatric screening had been discussed following the crash, but that it was difficult to regulate spontaneous irrational behaviour.

 "As medical examiners, we always attempt to keep a pulse on both the physical and mental makeup of every pilot we evaluate.
 This recent tragedy reaffirms the need to scrutinize the pilots we assess and be constantly vigilant of atypical behavior," said Dr. Clayton Cowl, President-Elect of the CAMA.